 How can I prevent plagiarism?

 Because writing tasks often feel daunting to students, there is the temptation of plagiarizing written work.
 Written resources have become more easily available on the internet, and students may not have a clear understanding of what constitutes plagiarism in each of their courses (either because of lack of knowledge or because of mismatches relative to their previous experience).
-For more information on promoting academic integrity, see Promoting Academic Integrity: A Discussion Guide for the CMU Community.
+See also CMU's academic integrity website for additional information and resources.

 Clearly define plagiarism.